VoidOne-App/VoidOne/README.md

 ---

-# 🔄 CI/CD

-The project's GitHub Actions infrastructure is designed to automate repetitive engineering work.

-Depending on the active workflow configuration, the pipeline may include:

-- Windows builds
-- Linux builds
-- Unit tests
-- Static analysis
-- Sanitizer builds
-- QML validation
-- Release packaging
-- Artifact generation
-- SHA-256 checksum generation

-The repository's workflow definitions remain the authoritative source for current CI behavior.

----

 # 🛡️ Security

 Security is treated as an engineering concern throughout development.

-Current security-related validation depends on the active repository workflows and tooling.
+Current security-related validation depends on the active repository configuration.

 Long-term security direction includes: